Amirali-Ghanbarpour/Copilot-DataScientists-Assistant/Readme.md

 🔑 API Key

-The LLM functionality requires an API key.
+The LLM functionality requires an OpenRouter API key.

+1. Create your API key
+Create a free OpenRouter account and generate your API key from the official OpenRouter website.
+OpenRouter provides free models that can be used within its free-tier limits.

+2. Add your API key
 Before running the application, add your personal API key to the Authorization variable in LLM.py.
 The application will not be able to use the LLM functionality if the API key is not configured correctly.